Art Grants, Awards, Commissions, Exhibitions

 Her public art has been about animating everyday sites — stairwells, building exteriors and lobbies, public parks, streets — by collecting and telling stories about the people who inhabit and use these spaces, using projection and other ephemeral techniques.

 The subjects of these temporary works have been people absent from our collective public narrative: patrons and staffers of a low-income veterinary clinic, immigrant teens, women with unpopular body shapes, street poets, introverts, people who need exercise.
 She has found ways to use 22 years of experience as a life coach to elicit these stories and tell them in sensitive and powerful ways.

 In 2004 she started doing indoor gallery art — the Story Graph Portraits.
 These combine photographic images with written narrative fragments excerpted from interviews with the subject.
 The pieces of the story are arranged so as to graph the subject’s shifting emotions, from high/ecstatic to low/desperate.
 She adds redrawn graphic icons to underline and universalize these emotions.
 In this way she has told stories of people living with breast cancer, those growing up with parents who survived the Holocaust, and women living with an eating disorder.

 Laurie also worked as a stress relief coach for women who felt overwhelmed by their job, their health or their relationships.
-She’s a national workshop leader for institutions like Abbott Northwestern Hospital, Gilda’s Club cancer resource center, Adler School of Coaching, Struthers Parkinson’s Center and American Death Education Council.
+She was a national workshop leader for institutions like Abbott Northwestern Hospital, Gilda’s Club cancer resource center, Adler School of Coaching, Struthers Parkinson’s Center and American Death Education Council.

 She runs a program called Museum Sage that helps visitors receive insight into their personal lives through reflection and self-coaching using the art in museum collections.